Treatment Options for Dry Eye

 Meibomian Gland Dysfunction

 Once the meibomian glands have been heated, there are a number of techniques and instruments that can be used to express the glands.
 Two examples are expression with forceps and expression with Mastrota Paddle.
+Although occasionally we employ forced expression of the glands like this to assess the quality of the meibum, generally we now use this relatively infrequently for treatment; even then, very gently rather than with significant force.
 Other methods for treating meibomian gland dysfunction include:

 In-office Blephasteam® & manual meibomian gland expression - Blephasteam® is a goggle-based eyelid warming device that provides moisture and heat in the form of steam, to be used prior to manual expression of the meibomian glands.
 These heating goggles are worn for about ten minutes prior to gland expression.
+As noted above, manual expression for treatment purposes tends to be employed infrequently and only at very gentle levels.
 Click here for more information on Blephasteam®

 In-office LipiFlow® automated thermal pulsation treatment - Lipiflow® works on the same principles as Blephasteam® and manual meibomian gland expression, but more precisely controls the heat and pressure applied to the inner eyelids over a single treatment session that typically lasts around 15 minutes.
 Especially for more difficult and entrenched cases of meibomian gland dysfunction, LipiFlow® is often the treatment of choice due to its consistency and repeatability, and relatively gentle mode of action.
 Importantly, treatment by Lipiflow® is evidence based as its effectiveness has been verified by independent clinical research.
 Click here or here to read more about LipiFlow®, or click here to view video animations that explain meibomian gland disease and show how Lipiflow® works.